wmutschl/Quantitative-Macroeconomics/README.md

 ### To Do

 * [ ] Review the solutions of [last week's exercises](https://github.com/wmutschl/Quantitative-Macroeconomics/releases/latest/download/week_6.pdf) and write down all your questions
 * [ ] Read Kilian and Lütkepohl (2007, Ch.
 2.3 and Ch.
-2.6).
-Make note of all the aspects and concepts that you are not familiar with or that you find difficult to understand.
+2.6); make note of all the aspects and concepts that you are not familiar with or that you find difficult to understand
-* [ ] Do exercises 1 and 2 of problem set 7.
-We will do exercise 3 in class.
+* [ ] Do exercises 1 and 2 of problem set 7; we will do exercise 3 in class
 * [ ] If you have questions, get in touch with me via email or (better) [schedule a meeting](https://schedule.mutschler.eu)

 </details>